 Your device can also be at risk when condensation builds up over time.
 It is always a good idea to clean all of your components on a regular basis, to ensure that everything is as close to the original manufactured state as possible.
 That can help to reduce the odds that a malfunction will occur, and will help to ensure that you are not reducing your device’s life span through neglect.

 There are also many vapers who mix and match components to tinker with their devices and create their ideal vaping experience.
-While we would never discourage experimentation or customization – that is one of the great things about vaping, after all – we would urge caution, use our guide to find the best electronic cigarette for you.
+While we would never discourage experimentation or customization – that is one of the great things about vaping, after all – we would urge caution, use our guide to help understand vaping.
 If you are building your own modified vaping device, always make sure that the components you choose are compatible with everything else you are using.

 Nowhere is this more important than in the selection of your batteries.
 Any battery that you decide to use must be rated for use with your atomizer’s coils.
 Any time you build coils that are outside the safe resistance levels of your device’s batteries, you run the risk of experiencing a malfunction that could put you in danger or simply ruin your device.